katelyn-zhao/lol-dragon-analysis/README.md

 We saw from the graphs above that hextech souls seem to have the highest winrate of all the different elemental souls.
 Is this difference significant?
 Or is it just by chance?

-Is the winrate for teams that get hextech soul significantly higher than the winrate for teams that get the other types of souls?
+In other words, is the winrate for teams that get hextech soul significantly higher than the winrate for teams that get the other types of souls?

+To answer this question, a hypothesis test was conducted and the results are shown below.

 Null Hypothesis: In the population, the results of hextech souls and other elemental souls have the same distribution, and the observed differences in the samples are due to random chance.